cmdowney88/XLSLM/README.md

-# Segmental Language Models
+# Crosslingual Segmental Language Model

 This repository contains the code from
+ _Multilingual unsupervised sequence segmentation transfers to extremely low-resource languages_ (2021, C.M.
+Downey, Shannon Drizin, Levon Haroutunian, and Shivin Thukral).
+The code here is a modified version of the repository from [the original MSLM paper](https://github.com/cmdowney88/SegmentalLMs).
- _A Masked Segmental Language Model for Natural Language Segmentation_ (2021, C.M.
-Downey, Fei Xia, Gina-Anne Levow and Shane Steinert-Threlkeld).
-The _mslm_ package can be used to train and use Segmental Language Models, as first described by Sun and Deng (2018) and Kawakami, Dyer, and Blunsom (2019), with either the original LSTM-based encoder (a Recurrent SLM), or the span-masking Transformer encoder introduced in the present paper
+ The _mslm_ package can be used to train and use Segmental Language Models.

-This repository also contains several standard datasets for word-segmentation experimentation, as well as utilities and the SIGHAN scoring script (Emerson 2005)
+In this repository, we additionally make available our preparation of the AmericasNLP 2021 multilingual dataset (see `Data/AmericasNLP`) and the target K'iche' data (`Data/GlobalClassroom`).

 ## Paper Results

 The results from the accompanying paper can be found in the `Output` directory.
- `*.csv` files include statistics from the training run, `*.out` contain the model output for the entire corpus, `*.score` contain the segmentation scores of the model output, and `*.bpc` contain the bits-per-character scores for the models on the test sets
+ `*.csv` files include statistics from the training run, `*.out` contain the model output for the entire corpus, `*.score` contain the segmentation scores of the model output.

-The results from the original April 2021 pre-print (which we will refer to as Experiment Set A) were produced on commit `66e7891`, and should be reproduceable through commit `6b33f7a`, which we will consider the official version for pre-print v1.0
+The results from the October 2021 pre-print (which we will refer to as Experiment Set A) are reproducible on commit `2b89575`.
+We will consider this the official commit of the October 2021 pre-print.

-The results from v2.0 of the paper (which is under review and which we will refer to as Experiment Set B) were produced on commit `820c40e`

 ## Usage

 The top-level scripts for training and experimentation can be found in